isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 I melted the candle wax into an empty can.
 Then I added a wick to get ready my lamp.
 The desk was an empty cardboard box of sōmen (Japanese thin wheat noodles).

  After the lights went out, the lower part of the closet, emptied of bedding, became my study.
 It was the best of the best.
 But the closet door had to be closed to keep the light out.
-So my face was blackened with soot ever since I started studying in the special room.
+So, my face was blackened with soot ever since I started studying in the special room.

 ## Scorebrand Memorial Hill